 3. Wash and pack all clothes and bedding.

-Hanging clothes can be grouped in similar length, by small bundles and tied together with a trash bag /garment bag. ( The blue IKEA moving bags work great for this too, but we were saving ours for bulkier items.)
-I also used this opportunity to make sure my student knew how to correctly load and wash bedding using the supplies she was taking to college. ( No, not all the blankets can be washed together, sigh. )
+Hanging clothes can be grouped in similar length, by small bundles and tied together with a trash bag /garment bag.
+(These move-in bags work great for this too, but we were saving ours for bulkier items.)
+I also used this opportunity to make sure my student knew how to correctly load and wash bedding using the supplies she was taking to college.
+(No, not all the blankets can be washed together, sigh.)

 4. Fill plastic storage bins and drawers with lightweight clothing and misc. items.